causalbench/causalbench-starter/README.md

 A template for your report is provided [here](report-template/Causalbench_challenge_template.zip).

+## Citation

+Please consider citing, if you reference or use our methodology, code or results in your work:

+    @article{chevalley2022causalbench,
+        title={{CausalBench: A Large-scale Benchmark for Network Inference from Single-cell Perturbation Data}}, author={Chevalley, Mathieu and Roohani, Yusuf and Mehrjou, Arash and Leskovec, Jure and Schwab, Patrick}, journal={arXiv preprint arXiv:2210.17283},
+        year={2022}
+    }

 ### Frequently Asked Questions (FAQ)

 #### _"Will there be a public challenge leaderboard?"_